DexterLagan/invoicer/README.md

 - `account-info.txt`   - containing the bank account information;
 - `invoice-lines.txt`  - containing the invoice lines: a brief description followed by the price, separated by a '|';
 - `payment-method.txt` - containing the payment method and type or check number separated by a '|' (if applicable, see below).
-3) add a **logo**.

-## Sample Configuration Files
-Here are a few specific configuration files, in particular those which have more than one field, with a separator ('|' by default):
+Here are a few sample configuration files, in particular those which have more than one field, with a separator ('|' by default):

 Sample tax rate file:<br>
 `HST|13`